 You are losing time you can’t get back.
 Time you could have spent on other things.

 Like writing a book, or finishing the book you’re currently working on.
 Or writing more books.
-Or going for walks, swimming, or cycling, or you could read more books.
+Or going for walks, swimming, or cycling, etc.

 And at least as importantly, you could have spent more time with your family and other loved ones.